College of Architecture and Environmental Design

 Construction managers play a central role in building and maintaining the infrastructure of this country and in markets around the world, making significant contributions throughout the planning, design, construction and facilities management phases of major projects.

-The curriculum of the construction management program is specifically designed to prepare you for the central roll you will play in the planning, design, construction and facilities management phases of projects.
+The curriculum of the construction management program is specifically designed to prepare you for the central role you will play in the planning, design, construction and facilities management phases of projects.

 Building on a solid foundation in architecture, engineering, and business, you will also learn various aspects of the field.
 This includes construction methods and materials, technologies used to manage projects, the varied contracting approaches, the leadership and teamwork skills demanded by the profession and the techniques used to manage budgets, schedules, quality and safety.
 Our unique, project-based environment explores how these management principles are applied in each of the construction sectors such as commercial building, residential, heavy/civil, industrial and specialty.